 There are several levels of governance where professional pharmacy students have representation:

 College Board is the governing body for pharmacy students in the College of Pharmacy at the University of Minnesota.
-CB performs many functions including acting as the students’ representative, acting as a liaison between students and faculty, and also sponsors many college activities.
-Its purpose is to advance students’ interest in the College through active participation and enhance the student experiences.
-It is composed of class representatives and student organization representatives.
+CB is responsible for acting as the students’ representative, acting as a liaison between students, staff, faculty, and administration, and distributing funding to other student organization initiatives.
+Its purpose is to advance students’ interest in the College through active participation and enhance the student experience.
+It is composed of class representatives, student organization representatives, and elected committee representatives.

 The University of Minnesota College of Pharmacy System of Integrity provides a framework of expectations and responsibilities for members of the College of Pharmacy community.
 It is intended to promote a positive spirit of community, professionalism, and trust.
 The System is communicated, applied, and maintained by the Integrity Council: a group of students elected by their peers, and faculty appointed by College Assembly.
 The Integrity Council also considers reports of violations, rendering sanctions and other resolutions with restorative justice principles when the preponderance of evidence suggests that a violation did occur.